 In fact, some National Parks even close down partially in over winter since the snow and ice can make exploring near impossible.
-Luckily, there are still plenty of places in the US to do some backcountry hiking and overnight backpacking during the colder months.
+Luckily, there are still plenty of warm places in the US to do some backcountry hiking and overnight backpacking during the colder months of November through February.
 From California to Florida and other options in between, read on to see the best places to go backpacking in winter around the US.

 Backpacking Treks in Winter